uwplse/leanup/README.md

 git clone https://github.com/uwplse/leanup
 ```

-Then setup the tool (you will only need to do this once at the start of the class):
+Then setup the tool (you should only do this once):

 ```bash
 pip install pipenv